5 DIY Tasks You Should Master to Be a Great Long-Term Rental Landlord

 The last things tenants want to deal with are critters like rodents, insects, and other creepy crawlers in and around their dwellings.
 Pests can be problematic in any home, but they are more of an issue typically in multi-unit residential complexes such as condominiums.

-Certain pests like termites and roaches can cause damage and even be sources of disease.
+Certain pests like termites and roach infestations can cause damage and even be sources of disease.
 Landlords must learn the basics of pest control and prevention unless they hire a professional company for such maintenance.

 Not all methods and products for eradication and prevention are equally effective, so it takes to research and patience for success.
 There are traps, baits, sprays, and other ways to handle issues depending on the pest one is trying to prevent.
 These prophylactic measures only take minutes to put in place, so there is no excuse for not doing routine maintenance for pest control.